 - Implements trap-neuter-return programs for stray cats

 Donations: Born Innocent is a UK-based organization that asks supporters around the world to “raise their paws for better laws.”
-They currently have a petition that would force Parliament to introduce debate over the Dangerous Dog Act, however the petition can only be signed by UK citizens and residents.
-Supporters located outside of the UK can make financial donations which go towards campaigning and lobbying for both specific dogs and overall legal change.
+Their website outlines various ways all dog lovers can get involved in repealing Britain’s Breed Specific Legislation.
+Supporters outside of the UK can also make financial donations which go towards campaigning and lobbying for both specific dogs and overall legal change.
 Support Born Innocent here.

 The Dian Fossey Gorilla Fund International